joshmcorreia/Notes/Linux/grep.md

 10
 ```

-## grep for a string in multiple files
+## Search for a string in multiple files
 ```
 grep string FILE_PATTERN
 ```